 The increase/decrease in trade receivables under contracts with customers, including receivables from related parties, is the result of an increase/decrease in operating volumes.

-There are no obligations for recovery as of 31.12.2020 (31.12.2019: BGN 65 thousand).
-These include liabilities under retrospective trade volume discounts payable under contracts with customers which have been or will be reimbursed over the next reporting period.
+Reimbursement obligations as at 31 December 2020: none (31 December 2019: BGN 65 thousand).
+These include liabilities under retrospective trade volume discounts payable under contracts with customers which will be reimbursed over the next reporting period.
 (Note 40).